tgstation/tgstation-server/README.md

 #### Windows

-##### Installer

-If you don't have it installed already, download and install the [ASP .NET Core Runtime (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0).
-Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
-You can test this by opening a command prompt and running `dotnet --list-runtimes`.

-You should also ensure that your .NET Framework runtime version is >= v4.7.2.
-Most modern systems have it by default so this isn't much of a concern.
-If, somehow, you don't have it installed, it can be downloaded [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).

-[Download the latest release .msi](https://github.com/tgstation/tgstation-server/releases/latest).
-Executing it will take you through the process of installing and configuring your server.

 ##### winget

 If you have [winget](https://github.com/microsoft/winget-cli) installed.
 You can easily install the latest version of tgstation-server (provided Microsoft has approved the most recent package manifest).